 Where to Retire in Murphy and Home Prices

 More retirees continue to move to Murphy.
 Topretirements has not been able to find any active adult or 55+ communities in the Murphy.
-The median home value was $159,600 in late 2019, according Zillow, and well below the national average.
+The median home value was $167,501 in early 2020, according Zillow, and calls it a "Very Hot" market at this time.

 What is special about Murphy

 The people and the landscape (mountains, streams, farms, pastures).
 Very close to John C. Campbell Folk School.
 Murphy is in a unique location in southwestern North Carolina.
 Thanks to NC's strange shape, Murphy is is closer to the capitals of six other states (Georgia, Alabama, Tennessee, South Carolina, Kentucky, and West Virginia) than it is to Raleigh, the capital of North Carolina.
 Nantahala National Forest is right on the edge of Murphy.

 What is not special about Murphy

 Murphy is a small town in a rural area.
 For any kind of serious shopping you will need to drive a few hours to Asheville or Chattanooga.
 Fort Butler on this site was one of the main collection points for Indians on what would become their Trail of Tears.

 Who will like retirement in Murphy